robcarver17/pysystemtrade/docs/futures.md

 Configuration information about futures instruments is stored in a number of different places:

 - Instrument configuration and cost levels in this [.csv file](/data/futures/csvconfig/instrumentconfig.csv), used by default with `csvFuturesSimData` or will be copied to the database with [this script](/sysinit/futures/repocsv_instrument_config.py)
-- Instrument configuration and cost levels in the sysinit module in [this .csv file](/sysinit/futures/config/instrumentconfig.csv), which will be copied to Mongo DB with [this script](/sysinit/futures/instruments_csv_mongo.py)
 - Roll configuration information in [this .csv file](/sysinit/futures/config/rollconfig.csv), which will be copied to Mongo DB with [this script](/sysinit/futures/roll_parameters_csv_mongo.py)

-The instruments in these lists won't neccessarily match up; not all contracts have prices available in Quandl, and in some places I've included information for contracts that I don't currently trade (so which aren't included in the main simulation .csv configuration file).
+- Interactive brokers configuration in [this file]() and [this file]()

+The instruments in these lists won't neccessarily match up, however under DRY there shouldn't be duplicated column headings across files.

 The `system.get_instrument_list()` method is used by the simulation to decide which markets to trade; if no explicit list of instruments is included then it will fall back on the method `system.data.get_instrument_list()`.
 In both the provided simData objects this will resolve to the method `get_instrument_list` in the class which gets back adjusted prices, or in whatever overrides it for a given data source (.csv or Mongo DB).
 In practice this means it's okay if your instrument configuration (or roll configuration, when used) is a superset of the instruments you have adjusted prices for.
 But it's not okay if you have adjusted prices for an instrument, but no configuration information.